 The AAWC is proud to have awarded the “AAWC Distinguished Member Award” to many influential and dedicated AAWC members.
 Selected by the AAWC Awards Committee and approved by the AAWC Board of Directors, the Distinguished Member is someone who has selflessly given an abundance of time and talent to the AAWC, which has resulted in significantly moving the Association forward.

 2013 – Mary Haddow, RN, CWCN

 Mary was bestowed the award for her work as Chair of the Public Awareness Task Force, leading the committee to develop three patient-focused educational brochures, two of which are based on the association’s clinical guidelines.
 All patient brochures have been translated into Spanish and are very well received.
 Mary has been a member since 2000, has served on the AAWC Board of Directors, and most recently volunteered as Chair of the AAWC Silent Auction at SAWC Spring, which raised approximately $3,800 for the AAWC Scholarship Fund.

 2012 – Cathy Milne, APRN, MSN, CWOCN; Allen Sawyer, PT; and Valerie Sullivan, PT, MS, CWS

-Cathy, Allen and Valerie are awarded this honor for their work on the on the AAWC Quality of Care Task Force.
-These individuals define collaboration and interdisciplinary cooperation.
-They provide a unique perspective during discussions, with the only intent being to provide the highest quality work product.
+Cathy, Allen and Valerie were awarded this honor for their work on the AAWC Quality of Care Task Force.
+These individuals define collaboration and interprofessional cooperation.
+According to Co-chair Tim Paine who won this award in 2006, these members “provide a unique perspective during discussions, with the only intent being to provide the highest quality product.
 Discussions are focused, respectful and very productive.
-They are a pleasure and a treasure for those of us fortunate enough to know and work with them.
+They are a pleasure and a treasure for those of us fortunate enough to know and work with them.”

 2011 – Barbara Bates Jensen PhD, RN, CWOCN